 Aim for the Stars Math & Science Camp

-The Hagel Symposium will bring 300 high school students from the greater Omaha metropolitan area to UNO to engage with experts in a variety of fields, including international affairs, law, medicine, public policy, education and many others — all sharing their perspectives on public service.
+The Hagel Symposium brings high school students from the greater Omaha metropolitan area to UNO to engage with experts in a variety of fields, including international affairs, law, medicine, public policy, education and many others — all sharing their perspectives on public service.

 Mallory Kountze Planetarium

-Mallory Kountze Planetarium - An exciting place to go for star shows, lectures and possible rooftop observing.
+The Mallory Kountze Planetarium is an exciting place to go for star shows, lectures and possible rooftop observing.
 Located in Durham Science Center on UNO's campus.
-Learn more.NE STEM 4U

-The purpose of this organization is to provide quality educational after school activities focused on science, technology, engineering, and mathematics (STEM) for K-12 students in the Omaha Public School District.
+NE STEM 4U provides quality educational after-school activities focused on science, technology, engineering, and mathematics (STEM) for K-12 students in the Omaha Public School District.
 Through these efforts, this organization aims to increase interest and understanding of STEM topics for socio-economically disadvantaged students.
 Additionally, this organization aims to provide opportunities for these students to pursue interests in STEM education and STEM careers.
-Learn more.